medinaanthony4793/Opener/README.md

 }
 ```

-`redirectRules` also supports lightweight tests in the form of a dictionary under the `tests` key.
+`redirects` also supports lightweight tests in the form of a dictionary under the `tests` key.
 The keys of `tests` are sample inputs, and the values are the expected outputs.

 ```
 "https://mycoolsite\\.com/redirect.*$" {